-This means they have five toes on each foot rather than the four toes you find in standard chickens.
+This means they have five toes on each foot rather than the four toes you find in most chickens.

 Every Silkie chicken also has fluffy feathers or down on their legs, while two of the outer toes on their feet should also be feathered.

 Silkies are the only chickens in the world to have black skin, black bones, and blue color earlobes.